Yell vs Yelp UK vs Bing Places: which UK directory matters most in 2026?

 The mistake nobody talks about

-The biggest mistake we see in UK businesses on these three directories isn't picking the wrong one — it's listing inconsistencies between them.
+The biggest mistake we see across UK businesses on these three directories isn't picking the wrong one.
+It's listing inconsistencies between them.

 We routinely audit businesses where:

-• Yelp UK has the rebrand-era business name
+- Yelp UK shows the rebrand-era business name from before they went Limited

 Each individual listing might look fine.
 The combined inconsistency destroys Google's trust score for the entity.
-Even if all three listings are on high-DR sites, Google reads the conflict and downgrades the local-pack ranking signal across all three.
+All three listings are on high-DR sites, all three should be helping.
+But Google reads the conflict and downgrades the local-pack ranking signal across all three at once.

-The fix isn't picking one over the others.
-It's building all three with one consistent NAP and keeping them synchronised.
+The fix: build all three with one consistent NAP and keep them synchronised.
+Forever.

 What we actually recommend